aimacode/aima-java/aima-gui/README.txt

 * java -classpath aima-gui.jar aima.gui.swing.applications.IntegratedAimaApp
    + this will run the Swing version of the integrated AIMA application.

-JavaFX and SWing demo applications can be started directly.
+JavaFX and Swing demo applications can be started directly.
 Here, only the Swing versions are listed:
  * java -classpath aima-gui.jar aima.gui.swing.applications.vacuum.VacuumApp
    + provides a demo of the different agents described in Chapter 2 for tackling the Vacuum World.
   * java -classpath aima-gui.jar aima.gui.swing.applications.search.games.EightPuzzleApp